-We begin with our Object-Oriented Programming Course, with this first introduction in which we will see what it is, where it comes from, and what its purpose is.
+We begin our Object-Oriented Programming Course with this first introduction where we will see what it is, where it comes from, and what its purpose is.

 Object-Oriented Programming (OOP) is a programming paradigm that is based on the concept of “objects”, which are entities that encapsulate data and behaviors, and the relationships between them.